1894 (23rd June)

 1952 (15th February)

-Edward returned to England to attend the funeral of his brother, King George VI.
+Edward was allowed to return to England to attend the funeral of his brother, King George VI.

 1953 (late March)

-Edward returned to England to attend the funeral of his mother, Mary of Teck.
+Edward was allowed to return to England to attend the funeral of his mother, Mary of Teck.

 1953 (2nd June)

-Edward did not attend the coronation of his niece, Queen Elizabeth II.
+Edward, Duke of Windsor was not invited to attend the coronation of his niece, Queen Elizabeth II.
 Instead he and Wallis watched the ceremony on television.

 Edward underwent surgery for an aneurysm of the aorta.